Preparing for a baby is easier when practical plans leave room for uncertainty and support.

 Bond Before Birth

-Bonding can start before birth, but it does not have to look sentimental every day.
-Talk to the baby, play music, read aloud, or simply place a hand on the belly during a quiet moment.
+Bonding can start before birth and may look ordinary.
+Talk to the baby, play music, read aloud, or place a hand on the belly during a quiet moment.

-If you do not feel an instant magical connection, do not panic.
+If an instant magical connection has not arrived, stay calm.
 Many parents bond gradually.

 Prioritize Mental Well-Being

-Pregnancy and the newborn stage can bring joy, fear, irritability, grief, anxiety, and exhaustion.
+Pregnancy and the newborn stage can bring joy, fear, and irritability.
+Grief and anxiety can show up too.
+Exhaustion can make everything sharper.
 Make mental health part of the plan.

 Before the baby arrives, discuss: